KevMca/mcandru/content/posts/covid-cert.md

 we verify certs in Ireland.
 All you need is a valid cert.
 The information on the cert nearly never matters because they never check the information with an ID.

+## Usage

+A great metric of the success of any engineering project is adoption of the solution and how the solution is being used.
+Adoption of the Green Pass has of course varied from country to country, but in Ireland's case, it is required to show as proof for restaurants, cinemas, bars and more.

+One interesting obsersation that I made is that while verification is required, the enforcement varies widely.
+The strictest of venues use a verifier app on a smartphone or tablet and then verify your identity by asking for a valid form of ID or at least a credit/debit card.

+On the flip side, some places don't bother to verify the certificate with an app, or don't ask for a valid form of ID to cross-check.

+There are definitely political and socialogical reasons for this but, are there any user experience related issues that could have caused this?

+One possibility is the reliabilty of QR code scanning.
+I had several occassions where the verifier app failed to read the QR code.
+This could be caused by a confusing user interface or it struggling to read codes in low-light situations.
+In these cases, no feedback is provided to the user of the verifier app, leaving them and potential customer frustrated.
+More often than not, the easy solution is just to let them in.